-Table 1.
-Major Issues and/or Concerns
+Table 1 - Major Issues and/or Concerns

-Issue/Concern Construction inefficiencies and delays as a result of the COVID-19 pandemic.
+Issue/Concern Construction inefficiencies and delays resulted from the COVID-19 pandemic.
 Delay claims by contractors are expected.
 Date Identified April 2020 Status Ongoing Project Sponsor Action SFMTA is developing mitigation measures and continues to minimize impacts caused by the "second wave."
 PMOC Recommendation The PMOC recommends that SFMTA log and track the cost and schedule impacts of the COVID-19 pandemic.
 Issue/Concern Resource availability of the electrical specialty subcontractor (Abbett) continues to be a major concern.
 SFMTA stated that resources required from Abbett to complete the OCS work on schedule are significantly lacking.
 SFMTA stated that, because the OCS work is on the critical path, a decision to resolve the issue needs to be made soon to prevent delays to the CSP schedule.
-Based on the current burn rate of payments to the contractor and the remaining contract value, Abbett needs to provide two or three times more than its current resources in order to meet the schedule.
+Based on the current burn rate of payments to the contractor and the remaining contract value, Abbett needs to provide two or three times more resources than it is currently providing in order to meet the schedule.
 Date Identified June 2020 Status Ongoing Project Sponsor Action TPC has supplemented the electrical specialty subcontractor (Abbett) with additional resources.
 Progress on the traction power and OCS work has greatly improved.
-PMOC Recommendation The PMOC recommends resolving the issues soon to avoid impacts on the project schedule.
+PMOC Recommendation The PMOC recommends to continue monitoring Abbet's progress.